Bilberry is an amazing small fruit tree which you’ll enjoy caring for.

 Planting bilberry, lingonberry

-It is a good idea de planter in fall, between October and November, to favor root development and thus settling in.
+It is a good idea to plant bilberry in fall, between October and November, to favor root development and thus settling in.

 You may also plant in spring taking great care to water more abundantly the first year.